Big speed

 L&I (or the injured worker’s employer, if self-insured) can order an IME at certain stages in the workers’ compensation process.
 The organization must provide the worker with sufficient notice before scheduling the exam.

-How Do I Schedule an Independent Medical Exam in Washington?
+How Will My Independent Medical Exam in Washington Be Scheduled?

 If you are an injured worker in Washington, you will probably not schedule your own IME.
 However, you have the right to dispute an IME scheduled by someone else.
 Some reasons for filing a dispute include: